The best approximation pair problem relative to two subsets in a normed space: Existence

 \item This is just a particular case of Part \beqref{item:HilbertPolytop}.
 Alternatively, since $B$ is polyhedral, also $-B$ is polyhedral, and since the sum of finite-dimensional polyhedral sets is polyhedral by \cite[Corollary 19.3.2]{Rockafellar1970book} (see also \cite[Lemma 2]{Willner1968jour}), it follows that $A-B$ is polyhedral and hence closed because a polyhedral set is closed as an intersection of closed sets.
 The assertion now follows from Part \beqref{item:A-B_closed}. \end{enumerate} \end{proof}

 \begin{remark} Here are a few comments related to Theorem \bref{thm:Existence}:

-\begin{enumerate}[(i)] \item In general, existence of a BAP might not hold even in very simple settings.
-Indeed, let $X$ be the Euclidean plane, $A:=\{(x_1,x_2)\in \R^2\,|\, x_2\geq e^{x_1}+1\}$ and $B:=\{(x_1,x_2)\in \R^2\,|\, x_2\leq -e^{x_1}-1\}$.
+\begin{enumerate}[(i)] \item In general, existence of a BAP is not ensured even in very simple settings.
+One example is two open and disjoint line segments in the real line, such as $A=(0,2)$ and $B=(5,10)$ and two open and disjoint discs in the Euclidean plane. (in the first case if we replace both sets by their closures, then the pair $(2,5)$ will be the unique BAP, in accordance with the combination of Corollary \bref{cor:StrictlyConvexNorm} and Theorem \bref{thm:Existence}\beqref{item:compact}).
+For a second counterexample, let $X$ be the Euclidean plane, $A:=\{(x_1,x_2)\in \R^2\,|\, x_2\geq e^{x_1}+1\}$ and $B:=\{(x_1,x_2)\in \R^2\,|\, x_2\leq -e^{x_1}-1\}$.
 Then $A$ and $B$ are closed, strictly convex and boundedly compact, but any $(a,b)\in A\times B$ satisfies $\|a-b\|>2=dist(A,B)$, and so there is no BAP relative to $(A,B)$.
+See Figure \bref{fig:NoBAP-StrictlyConvexEuclidean}.
 Of course, in this case the coercivity condition \beqref{eq:coercive} does not hold.
 This example shows that \cite[Theorem 2.3, p.
 385]{Singer1970book}, which claims that there is a BAP relative to $(A,B)$ whenever $A$ and $B$ are boundedly compact and closed, is incorrect, as observed before in \cite[p.
-322]{Xu1988jour} using a different (counter)example.
+1138]{Narang1976jour} and later in \cite[p.
+322]{Xu1988jour} using different (counter)examples.
 Nevertheless, by adding to \cite[Theorem 2.3, p.
-385]{Singer1970book} the assumption that either $A$ or $B$ is bounded, the assertion becomes correct, as claimed without a proof in \cite[p.
-322]{Xu1988jour} and proved in Part \beqref{item:BoundedlyCompactBounded}.
+385]{Singer1970book} the assumption that either $A$ or $B$ is bounded, the assertion becomes correct, as was observed without a proof in both \cite[p.
+1138]{Narang1976jour} and \cite[p.
+322]{Xu1988jour} and is proved in Part \beqref{item:BoundedlyCompactBounded}.
+A third counterexample appears in Part \beqref{item:Nonreflexive} below.
+A fourth counterexample appears in \cite[Theorem 5]{Lin1966jour}, which says that in every infinite-dimensional real normed space there exist closed, convex and linearly bounded subsets $A\neq\emptyset$ and $B\neq\emptyset$ such that there is no BAP relative to $(A,B)$.